 The only other new species we discovered on our last night was the tiny little Brazilian rabbit that hopped away too fast for us to photograph it.

-In between the wildlife watching activities, we caught up with Roberta – one of the Coelho host family members and learned some interesting things about fazenda’s history and its involvement with wildlife conservation.
-In 1973, the family found, Laucídio Coelho, purchased 100,000 hectares of the old Bodoquena farm and divided it among his 12 children.
+In between the wildlife watching activities, we caught up with Roberta – one of the Coelho host family members and learned some interesting things about the fazenda’s history and its involvement with wildlife conservation.
+In 1973, the family founder, Laucídio Coelho, purchased 100,000 hectares of the old Bodoquena farm and divided it among his 12 children.

 Helio Coelho, Roberta’s father, got 11,000 hectares, which over time the family expanded to 15,000 hectares.
-There are three distinct habitat types within the fazenda: 6000 hectares are set aside as natural forest habitat; 3,300 hectares are taken up by cattle pasture and 4,500 hectares are utilized by rice fields.
+There are three distinct habitat types within the fazenda: 6000 hectares are set aside as natural forest habitat; 3,300 hectares are taken up by cattle pasture, and 4,500 hectares are utilised by rice fields.
 The rice fields lie adjacent to a large tract of forest that belongs to the other branch of the family, Roberta’s aunt.

 Roberta is passionately involved in the management of the land belonging to the family.
+She recounts her reaction to her aunt’s plans to convert their part of the property to pasture:

-I cried… I asked for the forest to be preserved.
-Because the farm was shared and [my aunt’s] husband was going to ‘put everything to plant’ and I begged: “Please, please, keep the forest”.
-So she did.
-This forest was in two pieces.
-They reduced it by half, but it’s still big.
-So, on my side [of the family] now, we are doing another forest.
-Letting it regenerate from the one that they cut.
-It’s still big.
 We have jaguars living there.
 One was monitored by the Gadonça Project.
 Now she’s dead.
 She died, I believe, 6 years ago.
 The generations of this female still live there.
 We are doing another forest for 3 kilometres in the direction to the big forest, a corridor and [it is] 60 meters wide.
-I took my nephew and I showed him a lot of parrots, forest, showed him the egrets.
+I took my nephew and I showed him a lot of parrots, egrets and the forest.

 And the other thing is – many farmers have calves all the year round.
 So it’s easy for the jaguar to attack the calves all year round.
 So what we do is concentrate the births in one month of the year.
 And we keep the calves near the house paddock because the jaguars will not come there.